Harry M. Daugherty: American Metal Company affair

 In 1926, Daugherty was indicted on charges that he improperly received funds in the sale of American Metal Company assets seized during World War I. The indictment came down one year after Smith, Republican political boss John T. King of Connecticut, and former Alien Property Custodian Thomas W. Miller were charged with the same misconduct.
-Daugherty's case went to trial twice, with the first jury deadlocking with 7-5 in favor of conviction.
+Daugherty's case went to trial twice, with the first jury deadlocking with 7–5 in favor of conviction.
 He was acquitted after a single juror remained unconvinced of his guilt in the second trial.

+Midland Bank controversy

+Daugherty and others in the Harding Administration were implicated by Thomas W. Miller for pressuring him to deposit funds in the Midland National Bank, which Daugherty's brother Mally "Mal" S. Daugherty served as president of, when Daughterty refused to investigate the Teapot Dome Scandal.
+On January 17, 1927, in the McGrain v.
+Daugherty ruling, the U.S. Supreme Court upheld a contempt conviction against Mally Daughterty which was related to a contempt citation which was issued against him in 1924. for his refusal to cooperate with a U.S. Senate committee investigating his brother's failures to prosecute the perpetrators in the Teapot Dome Scandal.
+However, the Supreme Court decision to uphold Mal's contempt conviction would also result in the Midland Bank case against Daugherty passing into history.
+Mal would later be convicted on March 5, 1931 of a more serious charge of bank fraud related to his Ohio Bank assets, for which he would received a sentence of 10 years in prison.

 Later years, death, and legacy

 Daugherty returned to practicing law until his retirement in 1932, and that year published, with ghostwriter Thomas Dixon, The Inside Story of the Harding Tragedy about his time in the Harding administration.
 In the book he claimed that Fall had become Secretary of the Interior by forging Daugherty's signature, and that Smith, his close friend, had killed himself because of diabetes, not a guilty conscience.

 Spending many of his final years in Florida and Mackinac Island, Michigan, Daugherty planned to write more books to clear his reputation, but in October 1940, he suffered two heart attacks and was stricken with pneumonia.
 Bedridden and blind in one eye during this last year, he died peacefully in his sleep with his son and daughter at his side on October 12, 1941.

 Daugherty was buried at Washington Cemetery in Washington Court House, Ohio.
 Some of his papers, consisting primarily of correspondence between him and President Warren Harding, are housed at the Ohio Historical Society in Columbus.